 Davin has served alongside his parents doing worship ministry since he was young, which flared his passion and career interest in new technology.

-Davin loves to make people smile and go on last minute adventures.
+Davin loves to make people smile and go on spontaneous adventures.
 He is a diligent learner who gives all glory and honor to the Lord!

 Janine was born in Brooklyn, NY, and grew up in Florida.
 She moved to Arizona with her family right after she graduated from high school.